mik-tf/tfcloud-marketplace/USAGE_GUIDE.md

 ### Cloud Operator

+The Cloud Operator is the person who deploys and manages the ThreeFold Cloud Marketplace.
+This role should be restricted to the marketplace administrator(s) only.

 Cloud Operators can:
 - Manage dashboard settings
 - Update pricing configuration
 - Approve or reject provider requests
 - View all users and deployments
 - Monitor system health
+- Control which cloud providers can deploy on the platform

+**Important**: The Cloud Operator role should be manually assigned in Auth0 only to trusted administrators who deploy and manage the marketplace.
+This role has full administrative access to the platform.

 ## Development Environment Setup